• Skip to primary navigation

 Instructions

-• Line a tray with baking paper and roll the dough into small balls.
+• Roll the dough into small balls.
 I use a scale for this and weigh out 40g dough for each ball.
-Place each ball on the baking paper.
-At this point we won’t be baking them so you can place them close together.
-Place the tray with the dough balls in the fridge for 2 hours.
+Place each ball on a plate lined with baking paper then cover and place the dough balls in the fridge for 2 hours.

 More Cookies & Biscuits